zotroneneis/zotroneneis.github.io/content/posts/machine_learning/bayesian_linear_regression.md

 ### 6.1 Step 1: Probabilistic model

 We start by setting up a probabilistic model that describes our assumptions how the data and parameters are generated.
 For this, we place a prior $p(\pmb{\theta})$ over our parameters which encodes what parameter values are plausible (before we have seen any data).
-Example: With a single parameter $\theta$, a Gaussian  prior $p(\theta) = \mathcal{N}(0, 1)$ says that parameter values are expected to lie in the interval $[−2,2]$ which is two standard deviations around the mean value 0.
+Example: With a single parameter $\theta$, a Gaussian  prior $p(\theta) = \mathcal{N}(0, 1)$ says that parameter values are normally distributed with mean 0 and standard deviation 1.
+In other words: the parameter values are most likely to fall into the interval $[−2,2]$ which is two standard deviations around the mean value.

 To keep things simple we will assume a Gaussian prior over the parameters: $p(\pmb{\theta}) = \mathcal{N}(\pmb{m}\_0, \pmb{S}\_0)$.
 Let's further assume that the likelihood function is Gaussian, too: $p(y \mid \pmb{x}, \pmb{\theta})=\mathcal{N}\left(y \mid \pmb{\phi}^{\top}(\pmb{x}) \pmb{\theta}, \sigma^{2}\right)$.